Status: Archived

 Step 1: Determining the best method of Communication

 Clear, consistent communication between the specialist and the individual is important.
 Depending on the person's preferences and abilities, different communication strategies should be explored.
-Some things to consider regarding communication are: reading and writing ability, mental health, physical accommodations, hearing, vision, family involvement, and intellectual ability.
+Some elements to consider regarding communication are: preferred/primary language and translation needs, reading and writing ability, mental health, physical accommodations, hearing, vision, family involvement, and intellectual ability.

 Step 2: Gathering of information relevant to the decision being made